-Limitations when migrating from WebSphere InterChange Server
+Limitations when migrating from WebSphere InterChange Server or WebSphere Business Integration Server Express

-Some characteristics of WebSphere InterChange Server are not precisely duplicated by WebSphere Process Server.
-Therefore you might have to modify your applications after migration to get them to perform as they did in WebSphere InterChange server.
+Some characteristics of WebSphere InterChange Server or WebSphere Business Integration Server Express are not precisely duplicated by WebSphere Process Server.
+Therefore you might have to modify your applications after migration to get them to perform as they did in WebSphere InterChange Server or WebSphere Business Integration Server Express.